splunk/eventgen/README/Tutorial.md

     sampletype = csv
 Specify that the input file is in CSV format, rather than a plain text file.
 With CSV input, we'll look for index, host, source, and sourcetype on a per event basis rather than setting them for the file as a whole.

+    timeMultiple = 2
+This will slow down the replay by a factor of 2 by multiplying all time between events by 2.

     backfill = -15m
 The eventgen will startup and immediately fill in 15 minutes worth of events from this file.
 This is in Splunk relative time format, and can be any valid relative time specifier (note, the longer you make this, the longer it will take to get started).